stormqloud/kazoo-tgbbok/fax.md

 Kazoo has inbound and outbound faxing to/from PDF.

-Faxing has progressed from 3.16 to 3.18 and some features held off until 3.20
+Faxing has progressed from 3.16 to 3.18 and now 3.19.
+There are certainly more parts to faxing on Kazoo then are documented.
+As they say, the best documentation is the source code..

-All that said, I have had success in backporting the fax application from "master/3.20" to 3.18.
+I have had success in backporting the fax application from "master/3.20" to 3.18.

 Specifically, make sure you are running kazoo-ui from *github* if you want to use faxboxes!
 You have been warned.